descope/swift-sdk/README.md

 }
 ```

-Use the active session to authenticate outgoing API requests to the
+We use the active session to authenticate an outgoing API request to the
 application's backend:

 ```swift